BVV Barendrecht: History

+1960s–1970s: Vierde, Derde, and Tweede Klasse

+From 1961 to 1977, Barendrecht played mostly in the Derde Klasse.
+The first two seasons were in the Vierde Klasse and the last two in the Tweede Klasse.
+In 1969–70, too, BVV played in the Tweede Klasse.

+1980s–2000s: Eerste Klasse and Hoofdklasse

+From 1977 to 1996, Barendrecht played in the Eerste Klasse, with the exception of one year back in Tweede Klasse.
+It immediately bounced back with a section championship.

+From 1996 to 2010, BVV played in the Hoofdklasse, with the exception of three years back in the Eerste Klasse.

-2010s: Derde and Tweede Divisie
+2010s–2020s: Derde and Tweede Divisie

-The club has played in the Topklasse since the inauguration in 2010 until 2016, by which time the league was already known as Derde Divisie.
+BVV has played in the Topklasse since the inauguration in 2010 until 2016, by which time the league was already known as Derde Divisie.
 From 2016 until 2019 the club played in the Tweede Divisie.
 In 2018 Barendrecht was managed by Albert van der Dussen who was let go and replaced in January 2019 by Jack van den Berg.
 Finishing dead last in the Tweede Divisie it automatically relegated to the Derde.
+In 2024 it is back in the Tweede Divisie.
+Finishing the season 9th, it will continue in the Tweede Divisie.